About the ERMG

 - Play a coordinating role by listing the measures that have been taken to tackle the economic fallout from this crisis

-In carrying out these missions, the ERMG has become a forum for its members to reflect on the economic impact of the crisis and on the action that needed to be taken.
+In carrying out these missions, the ERMG served as a forum for its members to reflect on the economic impact of the crisis and on the action that needed to be taken.
 The co-chairs of the ERMG reported regularly back to the government on the general conclusions reached in this work.

 To start with, the objective was for the ERMG to also put forward proposals to the government for specific measures for tackling this crisis, but it soon became clear that the ERMG was not the appropriate forum to do this and its value lay mainly in its three above-mentioned missions.